lucasleung8/MoneyPrintingSim/README.md

 How to Play
 -----
-Go to the GitHub pages link listed here
+Go to the GitHub pages link listed in the repo description (https://mrworldwide1.github.io/MoneyPrintingSim/)

 Cheats / Hints
 --------------